 Mobile: +353 879201448

 E-mail: emma [dot] white [at] marine [dot] ie

-- Release sites of tagged cos in the Irish Sea and neighbouring areas (N=2555)
+Below is a map of the release sites of tagged cod in the Irish Sea and neighbouring areas (N=2622, Jan 2018)

-- Recapture sites of tagged cod from the Irish Sea, Celtic Sea and North Channel (N=42)
+Below is a map of the recapture sites of tagged cod from the Irish Sea, Celtic Sea and North Channel (N=52, Jan 2018)